 While serving an off-campus clinical rotation, the meeting between the student and Associate Dean may be conducted by phone, conference call, or Skype and involve a third party(ies) as described in Section 4.3.

 The student must offer convincing evidence that “good cause” exists for the appeal.
-“Good cause” for the purposes of a grade appeal is defined in Institutional Policy ST-01: Academic and Professional Standards, Section 15.
+“Good cause” for the purposes of a grade appeal is defined in Institutional Policy DO-01: Academic and Professional Standards, Section 15.

-The Associate Dean will use the criteria as defined in Institutional Policy ST-01: Academic and Professional Standards, Section 15, in consideration of a student’s request for a change of a final course grade.
+The Associate Dean will use the criteria as defined in Institutional Policy DO-01: Academic and Professional Standards, Section 15, in consideration of a student’s request for a change of a final course grade.
 Only if supported by sufficient evidence, shall there be "good cause” for the change of a final course grade.

 The Associate Dean shall notify the student and the Dean, in writing, of her/his decision within a reasonable time after the meeting has occurred (usually five (5) business days) stating the rationale for the decision.